zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 =&-\Delta t_{12}\Delta t_{23} R_1 \Delta v_{12} + R_1 \Delta p_{12} \Delta t_{23} - R_2 \Delta p_{23} \Delta t_{12} + (R_1 - R_2) p_{cb} \Delta t_{23} - (R_2 - R_3) p_{cb} \Delta t_{12}
 \end{split}$$

+In this way, we get a linear system for the neighboring 3 keyframes.
+We can stack all the linear equations from all consecutive triple-frames to solve $$s$$ and $$g$$.

 ### Optimization